Is this program right for you?

 - To provide a coloured copy of the applicant's passport identification page.

 Q: Who is eligible to apply for this program?

 A: This program is for domestic and international students with an undergraduate degree interested in contributing to society and advancing their career prospects in the fields of justice, law enforcement and security.

 Q: WHAT ARE THE EMPLOYMENT OPPORTUNITIES FOR GRADUATES?

 A: Market research suggests that job applicants face a reasonable level of competition for employment in the broad field of law enforcement.
 Our graduates are well prepared and qualified to seek employment in a wide range of law enforcement, regulatory and compliance fields.
 Those who pursue a law enforcement career are making a difference in a wide range of organizations, agencies and departments.
 Completion of the program does not guarantee entry into a law enforcement profession.

 Possible career areas include: security and safety, by-law enforcement, gaming investigator, fraud investigator, conservation and fishery officer.
-Many other career opportunities become available once students become Permanent Residents, including: federal police officer, intelligence officer, municipal police officer, deputy sheriffs and bailiffs, correctional officer, canadian border services agent, probation and parole officers, canadian pacific railway police.
+Many other career opportunities become available once international students become Permanent Residents, including federal police officer, intelligence officer, municipal police officer, deputy sheriffs and bailiffs, correctional officer, canadian border services agent, probation and parole officers, canadian pacific railway police.
 Employers in investigation, law enforcement, and regulatory agencies may have extra entry or qualification and training requirements.
 Nevertheless, we believe that completing this program can become one of the preferred qualifications for such employment.

 Q: What is the course schedule for this program?
 What days and times are the courses?

 A: The course schedule for each intake will differ.
-Generally students will have one to two courses in one day.
+Generally, students will have one to two courses in one day.
 Morning courses run from 9:00am-12:00pm, and afternoon courses run from 1:00pm-4:00pm.